You Are Being Watched. Do you know it?

 Meditation garden camera added

-After vandalism at the meditation garden next to the Numen Lumen Pavilion -- where someone pushed the Kugel ball off its fountain -- Elon adds a camera to the previously unmonitored space.
+After vandalism at the meditation garden next to the Numen Lumen Pavilion, where someone pushed the Kugel ball off its fountain, Elon adds a camera to the previously unmonitored space.
 The incident prompts a review of coverage gaps on campus.

 Source: Elon University

-February 2023
+Feb.
+2023

 AI surveillance enters the conversation